 - a new, secure source of water for agriculture in Melbourne’s west,

 - protecting local waterways for future generations, and

-- offering the best value solution to manage recycled water volumes for Western Water’s customers.
+- offering the best value solution to manage recycled water volumes for Greater Western Water’s customers.

 - WIN is jointly funded through the National Water Infrastructure Development Fund.